thoughtbot/superglue/docs/form-props.md

 form_props is a Rails form builder that outputs HTML props instead of tags.
 Now you can enjoy the power and convenience of Rails helpers in React!

-By separting attributes from tags, form_props can offer greater flexbility than normal Rails form builders; allowing designers to stay longer in HTML land and more easily customize their form structure without needing to know Rails.
+By separating attributes from tags, form_props can offer greater flexibility than normal Rails form builders; allowing designers to stay longer in HTML land and more easily customize their form structure without needing to know Rails.